r0gue-io/pop-cli/crates/pop-chains/README.md

 # pop-chains

-A crate for generating, building and running parachains and pallets.
+A crate for generating, building and running chains and pallets.
 Used by [`pop-cli`](https://github.com/r0gue-io/pop-cli).

 ## Usage

-Generate a new parachain:
+Generate a new chain:

 ```rust,no_run
 use pop_chains::{instantiate_template_dir, Config, ChainTemplate};